konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 behavior still follows the `AbstractDeFi` specification.
 Perhaps, there are protocols like that in the wild?

-**BurnSomeInv.** Okay, we can specify what it means to burn all or almost all of the tokens.
+**Burning some tokens.** Okay, we can specify what it means to burn all or almost all of the tokens.
 How often does that happen?
 Similar to the case of `DrainAllInv`, it should be a rare finding.
 How about not burning all the tokens, but burning some of the initial supply?
 This is what we specify with `BurnSomeInv` below:

 **Source: [MC_AbstractDeFi.tla][]**